 - 4.1 The following procedures should be followed when applying for Access Arrangements: - 1 Application for Access Arrangements should be made well in advance of the examination.
 BEC cannot guarantee to deal with late applications, particularly when modified question papers are required.
-Generally, applications should be received at BEC three months in advance of the first examination for which the access arrangement is required.
-However, where modified question papers are required, applications must be received at BEC at least 6 months in advance of the examination. - 2 Applications should be made on the form BEC.EA.52.2 (See Appendix 1, Form 1).
+Generally, applications should be received at BEC three months in advance of the first examination for which the access arrangement is required. - 2 Applications should be made on the form BEC/EAC/F49.1/1.0.
 Centres should make sure that the correct form is used and that all relevant information is provided. - 3 Applications must be submitted by the Head of Centre (or Private Candidate).
 Applications cannot be accepted from school candidates or their parents.
-Centres should note that, although applications will often be supported by information from the Special Education Department of the Ministry of Education and Skills Development, applications must be made by the Head of Centre and not by the Special Education Department. - 4 All applications should normally be supported by medical evidence in the form of a statement from a registered medical practitioner and/or a statement from the Special Education Department.
+Centres should note that, although applications will often be supported by information from the Special Education Department of the Ministry of Education and Skills Development or registered practitioners, applications must be made by the Head of Centre and not by the Special Education Department. - 4 All applications should normally be supported by medical evidence in the form of a statement from a registered medical practitioner and/or a statement from the Special Education Department of the Ministry of Education and Skills Development.
 In the case of permanent or long-term disability, it is expected that the Special Education Department would have been involved, perhaps over a long period of time.
-In such cases, BEC would expect the Special Education Department to provide written support and to offer advice as to the Access Arrangements which should be made.
-Centres should note that all final decisions about the Access Arrangements which can be allowed will be taken by BEC. - 5 Evidence provided by friends or relatives of the candidates is not allowable.
+In such cases, BEC would expect the Special Education Department to provide written support and recommendations as to the Access Arrangements which should be made.
+However, final decisions about the Access Arrangements which can be allowed will be taken by BEC. - 5 Evidence provided by friends or relatives of the candidates is not allowable.